mappite/aGotino/README.md

     TMC2208 <-> Arduino
         VIO <-> +5VDC
          EN <-> GND
-    Do not connect NC, PDN, CLK (these matches with MS3, RES, SLP in DRV8825).
+    Do not connect NC, PDN, CLK (these would match with MS3, RES, SLP in DRV8825).
-    MS1&MS2 stay connected to D9 as well as other pins match DRV8825 schema.
+    MS1&MS2 stay connected to D9 as well as other pins continue to match DRV8825 schema.

 ### Bluetooth